o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 1. Fork the https://github.com/o3de/o3de.org repo.
 1. Clone your fork to your local machine.
 Set `upstream` to o3de.org and `origin` to your fork.
 1. Create a branch for submission.
 This branch should contain _only_ the necessary content additions for your blog post.
-1. Open your editor of choice and create a draft post using Markdown under thr `/content/blog/posts` folder.
+1. Open your editor of choice and create a draft post using Markdown under the `/content/blog/posts` folder.
 Give it a clear, unique filename in all lowercase, with no spaces.
 (Use a hyphen `-` as a replacement for spaces.
 Please do not use any other non-alphanumeric characters.)
 1. Make sure that your blog post has the following metadata at the top:

     ```metadata